camelcasetechs/vansosms/README.md

 Vanso is an Interswitch company

-This code snippet assumes you are sending sms to Nigeria only.
+This library assumes you are sending sms to Nigeria only.

-This code snippet has no unit test embedded, it is highly important to test well.
+This library has no unit test embedded yet, it is highly important you test well.

 Check `composer.json` for dependencies.

-This should be a full composer package soon.

 ## Installation